Kineret 100 mg/0.67 ml solution for injection in pre-filled syringe.

 The incidence of serious infections in RA studies conducted at the recommended dose (100 mg/day) was 1.8% in Kineret treated patients and 0.7% in placebo-treated patients.
 In observations up to 3 years, the serious infection rate remained stable over time.
 The infections observed consisted primarily of bacterial events such as cellulitis, pneumonia, and bone and joint infections.
 Most patients continued on study medicinal product after the infection resolved.

-In 43 CAPS patients followed for up to 5 years the frequency of serious infections was 0.1/year, the most common being pneumonia and gastroenteritis.
+In a study with 43 CAPS patients followed for up to 5 years the frequency of serious infections was 0.1/year, the most common being pneumonia and gastroenteritis.
 Kineret was temporarily stopped in one patient, all other patients continued Kineret treatment during the infections.

 In clinical studies and during post-marketing use, rare cases of opportunistic infections have been observed and have included fungal, mycobacterial, bacterial, and viral pathogens.
 Infections have been noted in all organ systems and have been reported in patients receiving Kineret alone or in combination with immunosuppressive agents.